-Our capital advisory business is dependent on the availability of private capital for deployment in illiquid asset classes such as private equity and real estate funds for clients we serve
+Our global capital advisory business is dependent on the availability of private capital for deployment in illiquid asset classes such as real estate funds for clients we serve

-In our capital advisory business we assist fund managers and sponsors in raising capital for new private funds.
-Our ability to find suitable engagements and earn fees in this business depends on the availability of private and public capital for investments in illiquid assets such as private equity and real estate funds.
+In our global capital advisory business, we assist fund managers and sponsors in raising capital for new private funds.
+Our ability to find suitable engagements and earn fees in this business depends on the availability of private and public capital for investments in illiquid assets such as real estate and private equity funds.
 Following the onset of the financial crisis, there was a shortage of such capital, and far fewer new funds were raised than in the period preceding the crisis.
-More recently, while the absolute pool of commitments for alternative assets investments has increased, investors have increased their concentration of new capital commitments with large mega funds, which are generally perceived as lower risk platforms because of the breadth of investment professionals and assets under management.
+More recently, while the absolute pool of commitments for alternative investments has increased, investors have increased their concentration of new capital commitments with large mega funds, which are generally perceived as lower risk platforms because of the breadth of investment professionals and assets under management.
 Because the mega funds have in house fundraising teams, they are typically not a potential source of business for us.
 As a result, we must seek opportunities to raise capital for other fund managers with successful track records and investment strategies that are attractive to the market.
-Due to the competition for capital with mega funds, the fund raising process may take longer to complete and there can be no certainty that our fund raising engagement will be completed successfully.
-To the extent private and public capital focused on illiquid investment opportunities for our clients remains limited, our ability to earn fees in the capital advisory business may be adversely affected.
+Due to the competition for capital with mega funds, the fund raising process may take longer to complete and there can be no certainty that our fund raising engagements will be completed successfully.
+If there is a reduction in the private and public capital focused on illiquid investment opportunities by our clients, our ability to earn fees in the capital advisory business may be adversely affected.
+In addition, the substantial majority of our revenues in our capital advisory business are derived from real estate funds.
+This concentration of business activity leaves us vulnerable to downturns in the real estate fund market, which could adversely affect our revenues and earnings.

-We face strong competition from far larger firms and other independent firms
+We face strong competition from far larger firms and other independent firms, which could adversely affect our market share of the advisory business

 The investment banking industry is intensely competitive and we expect it to remain so.
 We compete on the basis of a number of factors, including the quality of our advice and service, innovation, reputation and price.
-We believe we may experience pricing pressures in our areas of operation in the future as some of our competitors seek to obtain market share by reducing prices.
-We are a relatively small investment bank, with 319 employees (including managing directors and senior advisors) as of December 31, 2013 and total revenues of \$287.2 million for the year ended December 31, 2013.
-Most of our competitors in the investment banking industry have a far greater range of products and services, greater financial and marketing resources, larger customer bases, greater name recognition, more managing directors to serve their clients' needs, greater global reach and broader relationships with their clients than we have.
+We may experience pricing pressures in the future if some of our competitors seek to obtain market share by reducing prices.
+We are a relatively small investment bank, with 305 employees (including managing directors and senior advisors) as of December 31, 2014 and total revenues of \$275.2 million for the year ended December 31, 2014.
+Most of our competitors in the investment banking industry have a far greater range of products and services, greater financial and marketing resources, larger customer bases, greater name recognition, more managing directors to serve clients' needs, greater global reach and broader relationships with current and potential clients than we have.
 These larger and better capitalized competitors may be better able to respond to changes in the investment banking market, to compete for skilled professionals, to finance acquisitions, to fund internal growth and to compete for market share generally.